Guidance

 Advising men without symptoms of prostate disease who ask about the PSA test

 This prostate cancer risk management programme (PCRMP) information helps GPs give clear and balanced information to asymptomatic men who ask about prostate specific antigen (PSA) testing.
-The PSA test is available free to any man aged 50 and over who requests it.
+The PSA test is available free to men who request it.

-GPs should use their clinical judgement to manage asymptomatic men and those aged under 50 who they consider to be at increased risk of prostate cancer.
+GPs should use their clinical judgement to manage asymptomatic men and those who they consider to be at increased risk of prostate cancer.

 GPs should follow National Institute for Health and Care Excellence (NICE) guideline NG12 for the management of men who have symptoms of prostate disease.